Angostura Dam (Mexico)

 The Angostura Dam (officially known as the Belisario Domínguez Dam) is an embankment dam and hydroelectric power station on the Grijalva River near Venustiano Carranza in Chiapas, Mexico.
-The dam's power plant contains 5 x 180 MW, 3 x 310 MW Francis turbine-generators.
-The 146 m tall dam withholds one of the largest reservoirs in Mexico of volume 18200000000 m3.
+The dam's power plant contains 5 × 180 MW and 3 × 310 MW Francis turbine-generators.
+The 146 m dam withholds one of the largest reservoirs in Mexico, with a volume of 18200000000 m3.
 Initial construction on the dam began in 1969 and the foundation work in 1971.
-On May 8, 1974, the dam began to impound its reservoir.
+On 8 May 1974, the dam began to impound its reservoir.
 On 14 July 1976, the dam's first generator went online.